70-Inch 4K TV So Cheap at Walmart It Might Be a Mistake | Digital Trends

 More TV Deals You Can Shop Now

 After something a bit different?
 Maybe something a bit cheaper?
 Or smaller?
-You’re in luck — there are plenty of other 4K TV deals on the best TVs out there happening today.
+You’re in luck — there are plenty of other Memorial Day TV deals on the best TVs out there happening today.
 We’ve highlighted some of our top picks below.

 75-inch Samsung 8K QLED TV$2,800